alexia-nt/Chemical-Factory-Knowledge-System/README.md

 4. Then the system akss some follow-up questions in order to end up with only one suspect storage, by decriminalizing stores that are not responsible for the pollution based on the user input.
 5. Finally, the program prints the chemicals that have casused the contamination, along with their possible hazards and the the storage that contains these chemicals and has caused the contamination.

-## Project Description
+## Data Description
-This is the information about the project, showing in which storages each chemical is contained and some information about each chemical.
+This is the information about the data of the project, showing in which storages each chemical is contained and some information about each chemical.

 ![ontology](https://github.com/alexia-nt/Chemical-Factory-Knowledge-System/assets/74093248/022b170f-4e67-466c-b810-1a68acb66d5d)